Architecture

 • ahriman.web.schemas provides schemas (actually copy paste from dataclasses) used by swagger documentation.

 • ahriman.web.views contains web views derived from aiohttp view class.
+Those classes are loaded dynamically through the filesystem lookup.

 • ahriman.web.apispec provides generators for swagger documentation.